 The Nation of Asia and Africa are moving with jet-like speed toward the gaining of the Political Independence

-By application and understanding of the representative dialect, the reality told in the letter.
-The letter organized such that there are focused on words which draws out what is occurring and what is it pointed.
-The letter structured in such a way that there are stressed words which brings out the idea of what is happening and what is it aimed.
+By application and understanding of the representative dialect, the reality is told in the letter.
+The letter is organized such that there are focused on words that draw out what is occurring and what is it pointed to.
+The letter is structured in such a way that there are stressed words that brings out the idea of what is happening and what is it aimed at.

-- Reflecting on the letter from Birmingham city jail, the king uses the imagery so that he can capture on injustice to the people who are suffering.
-In this case, he is giving an address to a letter which was written by the eight clergymen in Birmingham (King Jr, Martin Luther 74).
-In this letter, the clergy protest against the king demonstrations launched in Birmingham without even mentioning the name of the king.
-The fact the clergy were against the segregation they gave favor to the patient justice served.
+1. Reflecting on the letter from Birmingham city jail, the king uses imagery so that he can capture injustice to the people who are suffering.
+In this case, he is giving an address to a letter that was written by the eight clergymen in Birmingham (King Jr, Martin Luther 74).
+In this letter, the clergy protected. against the king demonstrations launched in Birmingham without even mentioning the name of the king.
+The fact clergy was against segregation they gave favor to the patient justice served.

-- The king applies metaphors sound in protests of the idea which for the awaiting justice for the promotion of the active way of peaceful protest.
-It is metaphor sound through which the word wait is representative of never to happen.
-Wait represented as ringing sound and piercing.
+2. The king applies metaphors sound in protests of the idea of awaiting justice for the promotion of the active way of peaceful protest.
+It is a µmetaphor sound through which the word wait is representative of never to happen.
+The wait is represented as a ringing sound and piercing.

-- The king is creating kind of sound imagery by have the relationship of how the world “wait” is agonized and become African American.
-It is very imagery based on the fact that it the world wait is spoken and the piercing sound heard.
-The king uses this word to assert that it now the right time for the African American to fight for their justice
+5. The king is creating kind of sound imagery by having the relationship of how the world “wait” is agonized and become African American.
+It is very imagery based on the fact that the world wait is spoken and the piercing sound heard.
+The king uses this word to assert that it is now the right time for the African Americans to fight for their justice

 Thesis:

 II.
-Topic Sentence: The king tries to explain the fact that the there is still a room for the creep to slow the racial progress in America.
+Topic Sentence: The king tries to explain the fact that there is still room for the creep to slow the racial progress in America.

-A. The king gives the truth on how America is behind by having the “ethnic vice” as compared to other white Americans which understand this fact.
+A. The king gives the truth on how America is behind by having the “ethnic vice” as compared to other white Americans who understand this fact.

 B. the king mirrored the way that influenced him to come to Birmingham just because there was terrible form and subsequently he needed to assault the same.
 He demonstrates a significant part of the dissent against the orderly method for isolation.